bradcfisher/finch4alice/README.md

 This will automatically perform the steps described under [Manual installation](manual-installation).

-Because Alice is installed system-wide by default on Windows, you will need to ensure you started the command window as Administrator or the installation will likely fail due to lack of permissions.
+Because Alice is installed system-wide by default on Windows and Macintosh OS X, you will need to ensure you execute the command as Administrator (root on OS X) or the installation will likely fail due to lack of permissions.

-Under Linux or Mac OS X, you should be able to run the install as a normal user, as long as Alice is installed in the default location under that user's home directory.
+Under Linux, you should be able to run the install as a normal user, as long as Alice is installed in the default location under that user's home directory.
 If it is installed in a system-wide location like `/bin`, `/usr/bin`, or `/usr/local/bin` you will need to run the command as root with `sudo`.

 #### Multi-platform installer

-This installer is the easiest to use for most end-users.
-It provides an intuitive window-based installer that walks users through the installation process, doesn't require any special build tools, and will run on all of the supported platforms with a properly configured JRE.
+This installer is the easiest to use for most end-users who do not have access to command line tools like git and gradle.
+It provides an intuitive graphical installer that walks users through the installation process, doesn't require any special build tools, and will run on all of the supported platforms with a properly configured JRE.

 ```
 ./gradlew izPackCreateInstaller